The Bundeswehr Joint Force Command

 The Bundeswehr Joint Force Command is a single command bringing together tasks in the areas of national and collective defence, international crisis management and the Bundeswehr’s assistance, in accordance with Article 35 of the Basic Law for the Federal Republic of Germany (administrative assistance), at the operational level.
 It

-The Counter-IEDImprovised Explosive Device Centre will also be subordinate to the Bundeswehr Joint Force Command in future.
-It specialises in analysing and countering improvised explosive and incendiary devices and unmanned systems throughout the Bundeswehr’s entire spectrum of operations.
+With the regional territorial commands serving as liaison elements in the federal states, the BwJFCBundeswehr Joint Force Command is compatible with authorities and organisations throughout Germany.
+The Counter-IEDImprovised Explosive Device/Counter-UxS Centre is also subordinate to the Bundeswehr Joint Force Command.
+It specialises in analysing and countering improvised explosive and incendiary devices and unmanned systems across the Bundeswehr’s entire spectrum of operations.

 Lieutenant General Alexander Sollfrank